AdMoR/admor.github.io/_posts/2021-12-30-Generating shapes with neural nets.markdown

 __So about the library__ :

-The base of this large size application is the library [diffvg](https://github.com/BachiLi/diffvg) that enables optimizing the parameters of a svg curve.
+The base of our size application is the library [diffvg](https://github.com/BachiLi/diffvg) that enables optimizing the parameters of a svg curve.
 It uses a concept similar to [the differentiable render](https://www.youtube.com/watch?v=tGJ4tEwhgo8).